fbpx

 Benin's Family Planning Budget Commitments

-To support the achievement of its FP2020 commitments, the government of Benin pledged to progressively increase the budget allocation for contraceptive purchase by 2018 to 250 million West African CFA francs (FCFA).
+To support the achievement of its FP2030 commitments, the government of Benin pledged to progressively increase the budget allocation for the purchase of contraceptive commodities to 487 million West African CFA francs (FCFA) by 2026.

 Given the impact of COVID-19 on donor resources for family planning (FP) and the U.K. Foreign, Commonwealth & Development Office aid cuts, domestic resource mobilization for FP has become more important than ever.
-In late 2021, Benin published its new FP2030 country commitments, including a financial commitment to increasing the contraceptives allocation by 10% each year to reach $403 million in 2026.
-GRAFED participated in the committee that developed the commitments.
+In May 2022, Benin published its new FP2030 country commitments, including a financial commitment to increase the contraceptives allocation by 10% each year to reach FCFA 487 million in 2026.
+PAI partner Groupe de Recherche, d’Action et de Formation en Epidémiologie et en Dévelopement (GRAFED) participated in the committee that developed the commitments.
 Benin has a current costed implementation plan, the Plan d’Action National Budgetisé pour la Planification Familiale 2019-2023 au Benin.
 Both provide details on the government’s plans for increasing and spending domestic resources on FP supplies and services.

 Developed by GRAFED and Social Watch Benin, in collaboration with PAI, this scorecard is an advocacy tool highlighting the findings of the organizations’ FP budget tracking using the Common Framework, a set of indicators used for monitoring government spending on FP.
-In addition to data on indicators, the scorecard evaluates the transparency of FP budget data.
+In addition to collecting and analyzing data on a standard set of indicators, the scorecard evaluates the transparency of FP budget data.
 The scorecard is a product of PAI’s Government Accountability for Family Planning Budgets initiative.

-• Create dedicated budget lines for FP programs and the purchase of contraceptives in the health sector budget.
+• Create specific, dedicated budget lines for FP programs and the purchase of contraceptive products in the health sector budget.

 Other Country Scorecards